knpuniversity/phpstorm/knpu/forms.md

 # Forms

+***TIP
+This screencast shows the *old*, 2.7 and earlier form syntax.
+But, the code blocks below have been updated to show the new syntax!
+***

 Now that we've got our entity let's create a form!
 Click on AppBundle, press our handy shortcut `command+n`, and if you search form you'll find that option in the menu!
 It's all coming together!